AshParker19/42_minishell/docs/documentation.md

 #### signal
 	A mechanism by which a process may be notified by the kernel of an event occurring in the system.
 #### token
-	A sequence of characters considered a single unit by the shell.
-It is either a word or an operator.
+	A sequence of characters considered a single unit by frankenshell.
+#### cycle
+	The input is processed after the user hits the `return` key, which involves a series of steps: cleaning the input string, expanding variables, tokenizing, constructing an ast, setting up pipes, forking processes, and updating the exit status.
+#### tree
+	see ast
-#### POSIX
+#### ast
-	A family of open system standards based on Unix.
-Bash is primarily concerned with the Shell and Utilities portion of the POSIX 1003.1 standard.
+	The parser in Frankenshell constructs an abstract syntax tree (AST).
+For more in-depth information on this subject, refer to the [Parser](#parser) chapter.

 ## Basic Shell Features
 ### Shell Syntax